tdosborne-databricks/slack-genie-n8n-integration/README.md

 ### 3. Set Up ngrok Account (Optional)

-- **NOTE:** This step is optional if you are using a workflow that receives Slack events via the Slack Socket Mode n8n node.
+- **NOTE:** This step is optional if you are using a workflow that receives Slack events via the default Slack n8n node (HTTP/webhook).
 Socket Mode is preferred if your organization has strict requirements and you need to be able to receive Slack events behind a corporate firewall without exposing a webhook via public internet.

 - Sign up for an ngrok account and create a new domain.